Edgeberry/Edgeberry-Device-Hub/documentation/alignment.md

   - System boundaries
 - **Required sections to keep accurate:** All
 - **Prefer clarity over completeness:** Link to detailed docs when necessary, but ensure intent and scope live here

+## Repository Type

+- The project is a monorepo containing multiple packages/services under a single root.
+- Commands and scripts at the root orchestrate builds, dev, and deploy across subprojects (e.g., `core-service/`, `provisioning-service/`, `twin-service/`, `ui/`, `examples/`).
+- CI and local workflows should assume per-package `package.json` plus coordinating root scripts.

 ## Purpose